-General Education Goals and Learning Indicators in the University Core
+Goals and Learning Indicators in the General Education Curriculum

 MVNU's philosophy of education is implemented through the following learning goals for students.
-While no single course fulfills every goal, the General Education curriculum found in the whole of the University Core fosters these seven goals.
+While no single course fulfills every goal, as a whole the General Education curriculum fosters these seven goals.
 These goals are indicated by students' abilities in the areas that follow each goal: